smart-data-models/dataModel.VerifiableCredentials/NaturalPerson/doc/spec_ES.md

       description: Defines additional information about the subject that is described by the Verifiable ID
       properties:
         currentAddress:
-          description: Property.
-Defines the current address of the credential subject
+          description: Defines the current address of the credential subject
           type: string
+          x-ngsi:
+            type: Property
         dateOfBirth:
-          description: Property.
-Defines date of birth of the credential subject
+          description: Defines date of birth of the credential subject
           format: date
           type: string
+          x-ngsi:
+            type: Property
         familyName:
-          description: Property.
-Defines current family name(s) of the credential subject
+          description: Defines current family name(s) of the credential subject
           type: string
+          x-ngsi:
+            type: Property
         firstName:
-          description: Property.
-Defines current first name(s) of the credential subject
+          description: Defines current first name(s) of the credential subject
           type: string
+          x-ngsi:
+            type: Property
         gender:
-          description: Property.
-Defines the gender of the credential subject
+          description: Defines the gender of the credential subject
           type: string
+          x-ngsi:
+            type: Property
         id:
-          description: Property.
-Defines the DID of the subject that is described by the Verifiable Attestation
+          description: Defines the DID of the subject that is described by the Verifiable Attestation
           format: uri
           type: string
+          x-ngsi:
+            type: Property
         nameAndFamilyNameAtBirth:
-          description: Property.
-Defines the first and the family name(s) of the credential subject at the time of their birth
+          description: Defines the first and the family name(s) of the credential subject at the time of their birth
           type: string
+          x-ngsi:
+            type: Property
         personalIdentifier:
-          description: Property.
-Defines the unique national identifier of the credential subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
+          description: Defines the unique national identifier of the credential subject (constructed by the sending Member State in accordance with the technical specifications for the purposes of cross-border identification and which is as persistent as possible in time)
           type: string
+          x-ngsi:
+            type: Property
         placeOfBirth:
-          description: Property.
-Defines the place where the credential subjectis born
+          description: Defines the place where the credential subjectis born
           type: string
+          x-ngsi:
+            type: Property
       required:
         - id
         - familyName